samrobbins85/se-docs/docs/Installation/frontEnd.md

 1. Add the files to a GitHub, GitLab or Bitbucket repository
 2. Create an account [here](https://zeit.co/signup)
-3. Link together the repository and Zeit by clicking `Import Project`
+3. Link together the repository and ZEIT by clicking `Import Project`

 ### Command line
 1. Install npm using the instructions [here](https://www.npmjs.com/get-npm)